This documentation was last modified: Sunday, November 4th, 2018 at 10:36 am

 Hey Mike.
 Wake Words in other languages, like Spanish, French or German, won’t work as well.

 - Precise: Unlike PocketSphinx, which is based on Speech to Text technology, Precise is a neural network that is trained on audio data.
 It doesn’t matter what words you want to use for your Wake Word.
 Instead, you train it on sounds.
 The downside is that Precise needs to be trained on your chosen Wake Word.
-Precise is currently being developed and tested internally at Mycroft, and is not yet ready for Community Developers to work with.
+Precise has been the default Wake Word Listener for each Mycroft Device since mid-March 2018.
+Prior to this date, PocketSphinx was the default.

 Speech to Text (STT) software is used to take spoken words, and turn them into text phrases that can then be acted on.